-Ian has always been driven by twin passions: the bush and the beach.
-Graduating with a Bachelor’s degree in geology in 1975, he spent the next four years working as a geologist.
+Ian has always had a passion for the natural environment.
+Graduating with a bachelor’s degree in geology from Macquarie University in 1975, he worked as a geologist until the end of the 1970s.
 His first position saw him move to a bush camp on the edge of the Tanami desert in the Northern Territory.
 This was followed by roles assessing land stability along Sydney’s northern beaches and then as an underground geologist in Mt Isa in northwest Queensland.

-While he loved the geologist’s lifestyle, Ian came to realise that nature conservation was his real calling, so he moved to Perth where he obtained an MSc in Natural Resource Management.
-In 1985, following a year teaching science and maths in newly independent Zimbabwe, an opportunity arose to take a position in WA’s new conservation agency and he grabbed it with both hands.
+While he remained (and still is!) captivated by geology, Ian came to realize that nature conservation was his real career calling.
+He moved to Perth where he obtained a Master of Science degree in Natural Resource Management from the University of Western Australia in 1983.
+Following a year teaching science and math in recently independent Zimbabwe, an opportunity arose to take a position in Western Australia’s new conservation agency in 1985, and he grabbed it with both hands.